-The Vice Provost for Research shall notify the Respondent and appropriate CMU officials in writing of his or her decision whether to proceed to an Investigation.
+The VPRI shall notify the Respondent and appropriate CMU officials in writing of his or her decision whether to proceed to an Investigation.
 The notice to the Respondent must include a copy of the Inquiry Report.
-The Vice Provost for Research may, when appropriate, notify the Complainant whether an investigation will take place.
-To the extent required by federal regulation, the Vice Provost for Research shall provide notice to federal authorities concerning the Inquiry and the decision whether an Investigation is warranted.
-The Vice Provost for Research shall also notify CMU bodies charged with ensuring compliance with research regulations (e.g., the Institutional Review Board, Institutional Biosafety Committee and the Institutional Animal Care and Use Committee), non-federal research sponsors, and other third parties of his or her decision whether to proceed to an Investigation when he or she deems such notification to be warranted.
+The VPRI may, when appropriate, notify the Complainant whether an investigation will take place.
+To the extent required by federal regulation, the VPRI shall provide notice to federal authorities concerning the Inquiry and the decision whether an Investigation is warranted.
+The VPRI shall also notify CMU bodies charged with ensuring compliance with research regulations (e.g., the Institutional Review Board, Institutional Biosafety Committee, Institutional Animal Care and Use Committee), non-federal research sponsors, and other third parties of his or her decision whether to proceed to an Investigation when he or she deems such notification to be warranted.